x1ao4/edition-manager-for-plex/README.md

 ## Requirements
 - Python 3.0 or higher installed.
-- Required third-party library: plexapi.
 - A valid Plex Pass account with a configured Plex server.

 ## Usage
 1. Clone or download the repository to a directory on your computer.
 2. Modify the path in `start.command (Mac)` or `start.bat (Win)` to point to the directory where you store the `plex-edition-manager.py` script.
 3. Double-click `start.command` or `start.bat` to execute the `plex-edition-manager.py` script.
-4. On first run, you will need to enter your Plex username, password, and server name in the console.
-This information will be saved in the `config.json` file in the same directory as the script for future use.
+4. On the first run, you will need to input your Plex server address and [X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) in the console.
+This information will be saved in the `config.ini` file in the same directory for future use.
 5. The script will connect to your Plex server and retrieve all movies from your library.
 6. For each movie, the script will determine its edition based on its filename and update the corresponding edition information in Plex.
 The script will display the update status of each movie in the console.
 7. Once the script completes, you will see the total number of movies updated.